All Products

 How to modify archived data

 Archived tables in OSS are read-only.
-To modify the data, you must import it from OSS back to the PolarDB storage space.
+To modify the data, you must import it back into the PolarDB storage space.

-For the same data volume, uses 45% of the storage space required by the CSV format.
+For the same amount of data, ORC format uses 45% of the storage space required by CSV format.

-Compared to the InnoDB engine, storage space can be compressed to 10% to 50% of the original size.
+Compared to the InnoDB engine, data can be compressed to 10% to 50% of its original size.
 The specific compression ratio depends on the data characteristics.

 Not supported.